Wisconsin v. Yoder

 Wisconsin v.
-Jonas Yoder, 406 U.S. 205 (1972), is the case in which the United States Supreme Court found that Amish children could not be placed under compulsory education past 8th grade.
-The parents' fundamental right to freedom of religion was determined to outweigh the state's interest in educating their children.
+Jonas Yoder, 406 U.S. 205 (1972), was a United States Supreme Court case in which the Court held that Amish children could not be placed under compulsory education past 8th grade.
+The Court ruled that the Amish parents' fundamental right to free exercise of religion outweighed the state's interest in educating their children.
 The case is often cited as a basis for parents' right to educate their children outside of traditional private or public schools.